AaronDBenjamin/ECE_484_Final_Individual_Project/README.md

 Dependencies: SD.h
               TMRpcm.h

-Code for oporating a two solenoid pinball flipper mechanism with arduino.
+Code for operating a two solenoid pinball flipper mechanism with Arduino.
 Plays sound from SD card on startup.